MakeSchool-Tutorials/Makestagram-Swift-V3/P22-Enum-Router/content.md

 let exampleCase = ExampleAssociation.name("Joe")
 ```

-Using this knowledge, let's build a enum router for different `FIRDatabaseReference` for our service layer.
+Using this knowledge, let's build a enum router for different `DatabaseReference` for our service layer.

 # What is a Router?

 A router can mean many different things depending on the context.
 In our case, we'll be directing network requests to the correct database location in Firebase.
-We'll use our router to store an enum that will help us construct `FIRDatabaseReference` to read or write data.
+We'll use our router to store an enum that will help us construct `DatabaseReference` to read or write data.

 Using a router will help us keep our code modular and organized.
 It'll make it easier for us to create, reuse and modify as we build our service method.

 ## Building our Router

-We'll start by creating a new extension called `FIRDatabaseReference+Location.swift`.
+We'll start by creating a new extension called `DatabaseReference+Location.swift`.

 > [action]
-Create a new source file called `FIRDatabaseReference+Location.swift` in the `Extensions` folder:
+Create a new source file called `DatabaseReference+Location.swift` in the `Extensions` folder:
 >
 ```
 import Foundation
 import FirebaseDatabase
 >
-extension FIRDatabaseReference {
+extension DatabaseReference {
     enum MGLocation {
         // insert cases to read/write to locations in Firebase }